wp-plugins/events-category/readme.txt

 === Events Category ===
 Contributors: westonruter
-Tags: events, calendar, posts
+Tags: events, calendar, Google Calendar
-Tested up to: 2.6.2
+Tested up to: 2.8
+Requires at least: 2.8
 Stable tag: 0.4

 Seamless event calendar solution which extends the basic WordPress functionality to enable future-dated posts to be listed within the blog chronology when they are assigned to a particular post category.
-The a future-dated post's timestamp is used as the time stamp.
-Upcoming events widget included.
-HTML output contains hCalendar, hCard, geo, and adr microformats.
+The a future-dated post's timestamp is used as the time stamp. <del>Upcoming events widget included.
+HTML output contains hCalendar, hCard, geo, and adr microformats.</del>

 == Description ==

-*Notice: This plugin is not being actively maintained.
-Other priorities have arisen which have forced development to discontinue.
-Being open source and free, you are of course free to take the code and improve upon it; if you are a developer and would like to be added as a commiter to this plugin, please [contact me](http://weston.ruter.net/contact/).*

 Seamless event calendar solution which extends the basic WordPress functionality to enable future-dated posts to be listed within the blog chronology when they are assigned to a particular post category.
 The a future-dated post's timestamp